Lottie Mwale: Boxing career

 In December 1981, Mwale was a victim of police brutality when he was detained and beaten up by policemen in Lusaka for allegedly splashing muddy water on people by the roadside.
 He was forcibly dragged out of his Range Rover by over 15 police men and detained in a police truck for nearly two hours, where they slapped him and hit him with gun butts.
 Mwale later complained that he was held prisoner for no reason and that he had been molested by the police.
-“Every time they slapped one of my cheeks, I turned over the other one for them to slap as well.”
+"Every time they slapped one of my cheeks, I turned over the other one for them to slap as well."

 Mwale then won two fights against his closest Zambian challenger, Chisanda Mutti though many Zambian fans felt he was fortunate to get the decision in the second fight.
-In between, he lost his second professional fight against American Eddie Mustapha Muhammad via a 4th-round knockout in Las Vegas.
+In between, he lost his second professional fight against American Eddie Mustafa Muhammad via a 4th-round knockout in Las Vegas.

-Mwale lost his Commonwealth title to Leslie Stewart of Trinidad and Tobago in Port au Spain in 1985 and soon after, the African title to Nigeria’s Joe Lasisi.
+Mwale lost his Commonwealth title to Leslie Stewart of Trinidad and Tobago in Port au Spain in 1985 and soon after, the African title to Nigeria's Joe Lasisi.
 In 1989, he regained the Zambian light-heavyweight title which he had had to vacate when he won the Commonwealth and African titles, with a 6th-round knockout of Enoch Chama.
 The following year, he added the Zambian cruiserweight belt after an 8th-round knockout of Joseph Poto.
 Mwale then got a shot at the WBC International title when he was pitted against Ghanaian Ray Acquaye.
 Mwale knew that at the age of 38, this was probably his last chance to win an international belt so he trained hard for the fight and turned back the years with an eighth-round knockout in Lusaka.
 As a result of this victory, Mwale expected to win the Sportsman of the Year award at the 1991 Zambian annual sports awards, but when the award went to athlete Samuel Matete, Mwale was incensed and tore up the certificate of merit that was given to him instead, in full view of everyone at the ceremony.
 He later apologized for his actions but said he expected to be honoured with the top award after winning an international title for the country.

 He however lost the belt in his very next fight to Virgil Hill of the United States two years later in Bismarck, North Dakota after which his promoter called Sandy Saddler (not to be mistaken for the former featherweight champion), disappeared with his $55,000 purse money, leaving him stranded until the Zambian High Commission came to his aid.